 Applies to: Clarett Thunderbolt, Saffire

 Starting in macOS 10.13 'High Sierra', Apple have introduced a system that will automatically prevent users from running driver software unless the user manually allows each driver individually from System Preferences.
-Once the user has allowed the driver manually all other driver software by that developer will be allowed through automatically without having to repeat the steps.
+Once the user has allowed the driver manually in this window, all other driver software by that developer will be allowed to run automatically without having to repeat the steps to unblock.